oaugusto256/typing-game/README.md

 ## Installation

-Clone the repository and see the solved problems with any text editor.
+Clone the repository and move to the project folder.

 ## Using